codetower/es6-features/src/content.md

 ## Reflect
-New type of meta programming with new API for existing and also few new methods.
+New type of meta programming with new API for existing and also a few new methods.

 ```javascript